Minorway/Q-GAT_for_Robust_Construction_of_GRN/README.md

-#Quadratic Graph Attention Network (Q-GAT) for Robust Construction of Gene Regulatory Networks
+#Quadratic Graph Attention Network (Q-GAT) for Robust Construction of Gene Regulatory Networks<br>
 ##This repository provides scripts to reproduce the results in the paper "Quadratic Graph Attention Network (Q-GAT) for Robust Construction of Gene Regulatory Networks", including model training and SNR calculation, etc. In this work,<br>

   • We propose Q-GAT for the task of GRNs, which is the pioneer in addressing the stability issue of constructing GRNs.
 Instead of a modification for network structures, our innovation is at the neuronal level from the perspective of neuronal diversity. <br>